chili-publish/grafx-documentation/docs/CHILI_GraFx/user_management_users.md

 ### Subsequent Users

-You can add more users to the Subscription, by converting them from MyCP.
+In case some of your users are using MyCP or Zendesk, they can migrate their users to CHILI GraFx by accessing https://my.chili-publish.com.

+The system will suggest to start the migration process.

 You can also add users by asking a Client Success colleague to create a new user.